bmc-core/discourse-tc-character-count/README.md

-# discourse-character-count
+# discourse-tc-character-count
-A Theme component to simultaneously count the number of characters typed in the composer as well as the required number to post!
+A Theme Component to simultaneously count the number of characters typed in the composer as well as the required number to post!